Working Title: Catholic Mission in the Age of Colonialism and Decolonisation

 This project investigates interrelationships and contact zones between Switzerland and Africa based on the Catholic Swiss Bethlehem Mission Society (SMB).
 In doing so, it contributes to an entangled history of Switzerland in which various actors were connected to the world via transnational networks, interpretation instances and activities, as well as via cultural communication and exchange processes.

-With the SMB, the project focuses on the biggest Catholic mission society in Switzerland, which had a large mission territory in Southern Rhodesia on the African continent.
+With the SMB, the project focuses on the biggest Catholic mission society in Switzerland, which had a large mission territory in colonial Zimbabwe.
 In doing so, it extends current research, which has primarily focused on Protestant missions, especially on the Basel Mission.
 The investigation period ranges from World War I to the formal independence of Zimbabwe in 1980.
 On the one hand, this longitudinal approach allows for exploration of the transformation of the SMB and the Catholic mission in Switzerland.
 On the other hand, this transformation can be related to the fundamental changes in the contextual conditions, particularly determined by the transition from the colonial to the post-colonial period.

 The project includes two subprojects: